bvbohnen/X4_Customizer/Documentation.md

       - When a folder given, catalogs are read in X4 priority order according to its expected names.
     * dest_dir_path
       - Path to the folder to place unpacked files.
+    * is_extension
+      - Bool, if True then extension style catalog naming (eg. 'ext_01.cat') will be searched for when source_cat_path is a directory.
+      - Defaults to False.
     * include_pattern
       - String or list of strings, optional, wildcard patterns for file names to include in the unpacked output.
       - Eg. "*.xml" to unpack only xml files, "md/*" to  unpack only mission director files, etc.